 Search for:

-Hatton Musical Theatre has been entertaining you since 1945.
-By the time the group celebrated its 50th anniversary in 1995, over 80 productions had been staged.
-Now in Hatton’s 78th year, the company have just performed Lionel Bart’s Oliver! at The Rhoda McGaw Theatre, Woking.
+Hatton Musical Theatre has been entertaining audiences since 1945.
+By the time the group celebrated its 50th anniversary in 1995, more than 80 productions had been staged.
+In 2025, Hatton proudly marked its 80th year, celebrating the milestone with a production of School of Rock at the Rhoda McGaw Theatre.

-Hatton is an area in the historic county of Middlesex which is now mainly known through the station Hatton Cross on the Heathrow extension of the Piccadilly Line.
-The society has its origins in a street party held to celebrate VJ Day in 1945.
-This was directed by Ken Newell with piano accompaniment by Joan Venton and they were soon joined by Musical Director Reginald Curtis.
-All three gave many years’ service in the early days of the Society.
+Hatton is an area in the historic county of Middlesex, now perhaps best known for Hatton Cross station on the Heathrow extension of the Piccadilly Line.
+The Society’s origins lie in a street party held to celebrate VJ Day in 1945.
+The event was directed by Ken Newell, with piano accompaniment by Joan Venton, and they were soon joined by Musical Director Reginald Curtis.
+All three went on to give many years of dedicated service in the Society’s early days.

-The first performances were given under the name Hatton Choral & Operatic Society but this was soon shortened to Hatton Operatic Society.
-From 1946 to 1992 most of the productions were staged in Feltham, Middlesex with a wide-ranging repertoire of operetta, Gilbert & Sullivan, musicals and pantomimes.
-For a few years in the 1990s the society also performed in Slough and Bracknell.
-The name was changed to Hatton Musical Theatre Society in 2015 to give a more accurate reflection of the society’s current repertoire.
+The first performances were staged under the name Hatton Choral & Operatic Society, soon shortened to Hatton Operatic Society.
+From 1946 until 1992, the majority of productions were presented in Feltham, Middlesex, with a wide-ranging repertoire that included operetta, Gilbert & Sullivan, musicals, and pantomime.
+During the 1990s, the Society also performed in Slough and Bracknell.
+In 2015, the name was changed to Hatton Musical Theatre to better reflect the Society’s evolving repertoire.

 Families have always played an important part in Hatton, often with two or even three generations being involved.
 A typical such family was the Robinsons.
 Herbert Robinson was one of the leading performers in the early shows and his son Peter, daughter Janet, son in law Geoff and grandchildren Catherine and Richard carried on the tradition.

-The 60th anniversary year – 2005 – also saw retirement (from the stage) of one of Hatton’s longest standing members, Elizabeth Connor.
-Elizabeth had also acted as Society Treasurer since 1966 and was our President until April 2020.
-She and her husband John were very much the matriarch and patriarch, having steered the Society for much of the last 30 years.
+The 60th anniversary year in 2005 also marked the retirement from the stage of one of Hatton’s longest-standing members, Elizabeth Connor.
+Elizabeth had served as Society Treasurer since 1966 and was President until April 2020.
+Alongside her husband John, she became the Society’s matriarch, helping to guide Hatton for over three decades.
 Between them they had clocked up over 105 years of association with Hatton and the society will always remember them with such fondness.

 After an enforced hiatus due to the COVID-19 pandemic, Hatton Musical Theatre bounced back with Elf The Musical in October 2021.
 This time at a new venue, the Rhoda McGaw Theatre, Woking, where the cast played to sell out audiences once again.
 In April 2022 our cabaret show , Movies, Musicals & More, was performed at a more intimate brand new venue Buzz, Woking.